-Last-minute deals are sometimes available for travelers who have the time to arrive in the islands and spend a few days searching for sales.
+Last-minute deals are sometimes available for travelers who can afford to spend a few days searching for sales after arriving.
 However, the Galápagos Islands are a major tourist destination, so book well in advance.
 Dive boats, in particular, tend to fill up fast because there are so few of them.

-Basic supplies are available at small shops on San Cristóbal and Santa Cruz islands, but prices are high and the selection is limited.
-It’s best to have the essentials with you, including:
+Basic supplies are available at small shops on both San Cristóbal and Santa Cruz islands, but prices are high and the selection is limited.
+It’s best to have the essentials with you.
+These include:

 - Sturdy closed-toe walking shoes with a durable sole.
-Though land excursions are generally short and trails generally tame, you may be walking over jagged volcanic rock and other obstacles from time to time.
+Although land excursions are generally short and trails tame, you may be walking over jagged volcanic rock and other obstacles from time to time.

-- Sandals or flip-flops to wear in towns and on board boats.
+- Sandals or flip-flops to wear in towns and on boats.
 Leave the heels at home, especially if you’ve booked a boat-based itinerary.
-Even the most luxurious boats have narrow, steep stairways which are nearly impossible to navigate safely (or gracefully) in heels.
+Even the most luxurious boats have narrow, steep stairways that are nearly impossible to navigate safely (or gracefully) in heels.

 - A hat with a brim for sun protection during land excursions.

-- A skin to wear during snorkeling excursions for sun protection during kayaking and snorkeling excursions.
-When water temperatures are colder, a wet suit will be provided for you to wear.
-When water temperatures are warmer, however, you may want to skip the bulky wet suit and just wear a skin instead.
+- A rash guard for sun protection during kayaking and snorkeling excursions.
+When water temperatures are colder, a wet suit will be provided.
+When water temperatures are warmer, however, you may want to skip the bulky wet suit.

 - Insect repellent.
-I was never particularly pestered by insects in the Galápagos, at any time of the year, but it can happen.
+I was never particularly pestered by insects in the Galápagos at any time of year, but it can happen.

 - If you have fins, a mask, and a snorkel that you love, bring them with you.
-Snorkeling gear is provided, but the quality and cleanliness varies.
+Snorkeling gear is provided, but the quality and cleanliness vary.